In this tutorial, you will learn some processes to migrate WP Show Posts Plugin to GenerateBlocks.

 Name your Block Element as Related Posts.

 Now, Add a Container Block and add some padding around 10px from all sides.
-Inside container block, add Heading as Recommended Reading…
+Inside the container block, add Heading as Recommended Reading…

 Now, within Container Block, add Query Loop by GenerateBlocks.

-Add Title & date as a Query Loop Layout to start with.
+Add the Title & date as a Query Loop Layout to start with.
 You can delete Post Date from Post Templates if you want to remove the date.